corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 - app
 - upgrade
 - notes
-title: Upgrading a CorDapp to a newer platform version
+title: Upgrade a CorDapp to a newer platform version
 weight: 30
 ---

-# Upgrading a CorDapp to a newer platform version
+# Upgrade a CorDapp to a newer platform version

 {{< warning >}}
 Corda Enterprise 4.8 fixes a security vulnerability in the JPA notary.
-Before upgrading to Corda Enterprise 4.8 please read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md/).
+Before upgrading to Corda Enterprise 4.8, read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md/).
 {{< /warning >}}

-These notes provide instructions for upgrading your CorDapps from previous versions.
-Corda provides backwards compatibility for public, non-experimental APIs that have been committed to.
-A list can be found in [API stability guarantees](cordapps/api-stability-guarantees.md).
+These notes provide instructions for upgrading your CorDapps from previous platform versions.

+Corda commits to providing backwards compatibility for public, non-experimental APIs.
+You can find the list of APIs in [API stability guarantees](cordapps/api-stability-guarantees.md).
 This means that you can upgrade your node across versions *without recompiling or adjusting your CorDapps*.
 You just have to upgrade your node and restart.

-However, there are usually new features and other opt-in changes that may improve the security, performance or usability of your application that are worth considering for any actively maintained software.
+However, there are usually new features and other opt-in changes that may improve the security, performance, or usability of your
+CorDapp that are worth considering for any actively maintained software.
 This guide shows you how to upgrade your app to benefit from the new features in the latest release.

 {{< warning >}}
-The sample apps found in the Corda repository and the Corda samples repository are not intended to be used in production.
+The sample apps found in the Corda repository, and the Corda samples repository are not intended to be used in production.
-If you are using them you should re-namespace them to a package namespace you control, and sign/version them yourself.
+If you are using them, you should re-namespace them to a package namespace you control, and sign/version them yourself.

 {{< /warning >}}